Skip links and keyboard navigation

 Influenza and COVID-19

-Influenza is not the same illness as COVID-19.
+Influenza and COVID-19 are distinct illnesses and while they have similarities, they are caused by different viruses.
 There are separate vaccines available to protect individuals against influenza and COVID-19.
-The Influenza vaccine can be co-administered (i.e. on the same day) with the COVID-19 vaccines.
-For further information please visit the Australian Technical Advisory Group on Immunisation (ATAGI) website.
+The influenza vaccine can be co-administered (i.e. on the same day) with the COVID-19 vaccines.
+For further information please visit Australian Technical Advisory Group on Immunisation (ATAGI)

 For more details regarding vaccines that protect against COVID-19 please visit the Australian Government Department of Health's website